 The transport network in the wider Drury East area as defined on Precinct Plan 4 will need to be progressively upgraded over time to support development in the wider area.
 The precinct includes provisions to ensure that the subdivision and development of land for business and housing is coordinated with the construction of safe, efficient and effective access to the Drury Central train station and other upgrades necessary to manage adverse effects on the local and wider transport network.
-At the time of the Drury Central government funding available for transport and other infrastructure to support the full build-out of Drury East, which may affect the speed at which land within Drury East can be developed.
+At the time of the Drury Centre Precinct provisions being made operative, there is insufficient council family or central government funding available for transport and other infrastructure to support the full build-out of Drury East, which may affect the speed at which land within Drury East can be developed.